cometchat/cometchat-sample-app-react/README.md

 ## Config Chat App

-If you want to put some changes into the sample app, you should build it using `webpack`.
-Sample uses Webpack version : 4+
+If you want to put some changes into the demo app, you should build it using `webpack`. demo app uses Webpack version : 4+

->To know more about Webpack, visit Webpack official documentation : [HERE](https://webpack.js.org/concepts/)
+> To know more about Webpack, visit Webpack official documentation : [HERE](https://webpack.js.org/concepts/)

 Please change  `appId` and `apiKey` in *src/js/lib/cometchat/ccmanager.js* to the provided credentials.

  ![Studio Guide](https://github.com/CometChat-Pulse/javascript-reactjs-chat-app/blob/master/screenshots/code.png)

-## Run the Sample
+## Run the Demo App

-1. Test the sample
+1. Test the demo app

-You can test the sample with local server by running the following command.
+You can test the demo app with local server by running the following command.

 ```bash